jonaspleyer/cellular_raza/cellular_raza-book/src/Roadmap.md

 - [ ] Stochastic Processes

 ## Planned for the Future
+- [ ] Complete Deserialization of Simulation
+    - [ ] Restart Simulation from Snapshot
 - [ ] Custom adaptive time steppers
 - [ ] Proper error handling with strategies
 - [ ] Export Formats other then 1:1 storage (such as vtk files for paraview)